Best Pasta Carbonara (Without Cream!)

 - Layer up the different components on each person’s plate!
 So… start with pasta, sprinkle over bacon, parmesan, and salt & pepper.
 Repeat.
 Bacon and cheese in every bite.
 Yum.

-- Serve immediately.
+- Serve immediately to prevent the sauce from drying up before serving.
 This is definitely a dish that’s at its best when eaten straight away.
 Enjoy!

 Recipe FAQ